Shad0cks/ReverseShell/README.md

 # Reverse Shell
 MacOS / Linux reverse shell.\
-VIRUS ready to send with virus.sh
+Rat ready to be send with virus.sh

 ## Authors